bbc/psammead/packages/components/psammead-navigation/README.md

 The `@bbc/psammead-navigation` package is a set of two components, `NavigationUl` and `NavigationLi`.
 They use `ul` and `li` HTML elements respectively.

+## Exports

+`/swipeable-navigation` - Makes the navigation to be swipeable under 600px.

 ## Installation

 `npm install @bbc/psammead-navigation`